Can you see the stars where you live?

 Night Sky Research + Articles

-The research below explores the growing connection between darkness, night sky access, nature connection, circadian health, awe, and overall well-being.
+The resources below explore the growing intersection of darkness, circadian rhythms, awe, nature connection, and well-being.

 Together, these studies and resources help explain why experiences under dark skies can feel so regulating, grounding, emotional, and restorative.
 From the role of natural darkness in sleep and nervous system recovery to the emotional experience of “noctalgia” and the emerging science of night sky connectedness, this body of research supports what many people already feel intuitively: humans were never meant to live disconnected from the rhythms of night, stars, and the more-than-human world around us.